Orlando Melbourne International Airport Offers Five Tips to Make Your Holiday Travel Stress-Free

 As autumn arrives, it’s time to start thinking about your holiday plans

-BREVARD COUNTY • MELBOURNE, FLORIDA – As autumn arrives, it’s time to start thinking about your holiday plans.
+BREVARD COUNTY • MELBOURNE, FLORIDA – As the Christmas season arrives, it’s time to start thinking about your holiday plans.
 That fast-approaching time of year is stressful enough as it is and getting a jump on your travel arrangements can significantly reduce the amount of anxiety you’re due to face.

-With that in mind, Orlando Melbourne International Airport, which will offer daily nonstop service to Philadelphia (PHL) in December, put together these simple tips that will take some of the pressure off of your upcoming celebrations, so all you’ll need to worry about down the line is what food to make and which decorations to put up.
+With that in mind, Orlando Melbourne International Airport, which will offer daily nonstop service to Philadelphia (PHL) this month, put together these simple tips that will take some of the pressure off of your upcoming celebrations, so all you’ll need to worry about down the line is what food to make and which decorations to put up.
 Happy early holidays.

 1. The early bird gets the best seat and flight

 Flights are only going to get more expensive and crowded as the holidays approach, so your best bet is to snag the tickets you need now.

 Because it’s guaranteed that almost every flight will be at capacity, a head start on booking means you have a better shot of getting the seats you prefer.

 If you’re flying solo, you can probably find an aisle or a window, and if you’re traveling in a group, you can get seats together rather than have to split up or try to switch with someone else once you’re on the plane.
 In addition to price, you’ll also get more flexibility on dates and times, which can be especially helpful if you need to connect through a hub airport.